TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ---

-> ### If you do not have an account, register one at `/register`.
+> ### If you do not have an account, .
 We require registration because we create temporary directories on a per-user basis:

 ![registering an account](./assets/registering.png)